 Sugar Buzz® 'Cherry Pops' Bee Balm is one of a series of new showy Monardas from Walters Gardens of Michigan.
 The large cherry red flowers are produced mid to late summer over disease resistant dark green foliage.
 The stems are sturdy and upright, so Sugar Buzz® 'Cherry Pops' makes an excellent cut flower.
 Pollinators and hummingbirds cluster around the blooms, and the aromatic foliage is also attractive.
 Unlike some taller Monardas, Sugar Buzz® 'Cherry Pops' does not overrun the whole perennial bed.

-Muhlenbergia capillaris has deep rose-purple inflorescences in September, and the effect makes people stop in their tracks and stare.
+Muhlenbergia capillaris has deep rose purple inflorescences in September, and the effect makes people stop in their tracks and stare.
+Best grouped or massed for late season color.
 It must have a well-drained site, especially in the winter.
+Tolerant of heat, humidity, poor soils and urban conditions.
+Well suited for green roofs too.

 Mexican Feather Grass has delicate, hair-like green foliage which is topped by airy tan seedheads in early summer.
 It is great in mixed containers.
 Formerly named Stipa.
+Plants may go dormant during periods of summer drought.
 Bruce Crawford of The Rutgers Gardens has had it survive in North Jersey, so maybe it's hardier in the ground in a well-drained site.

 Junior Walker™ Catmint ('Novanepjun') is a seedling of Nepeta 'Walker's Low' that was chosen because it has a neat compact habit and does not seed itself around the garden.
 The violet-blue flowers start in early June, and continue all summer if deadheaded occasionally.
 The compact habit of Junior Walker™ makes it an excellent candidate for containers and borders.
 An introduction by Star Roses.